The science behind the system.

 HRV.
 Heart rate variability is the millisecond-level difference between consecutive beats — the cleanest live read on your autonomic nervous system.
 We watch the dynamics, not single readings, so we catch the inflection before it becomes a peak.

 Multi-signal sensing.
 HRV alone is noisy.
-Pairing it with heart rate, motion, sleep, and temperature reduces false positives and surfaces real shifts.
-The system reads the chord, not a single note.
+Pairing it with heart rate, motion, sleep, and temperature reduces false positives and surfaces real shifts — one signal alone can lie, several together rarely do.

 Context and baselines.Physiology without context isn’t actionable.
 We cross-reference your calendar, routines, and learned baselines so a spike at 9 AM after a late Sunday is treated differently from one at 4 PM after a hard call.